brbalazs/liferay-portal/modules/apps/commerce/BREAKING_CHANGES.markdown

 #### How should I update my code?

-The upgrade process will take care of associating resources to existing price lists and set the correct permissions.
+An upgrade process will associate resources to existing price lists and set the correct permissions.

 All references to
-`CommercePriceListActionKeys.MANAGE_COMMERCE_PRICE_LISTS` shall be updated and permission checking must be performed according to the following rules:
+`CommercePriceListActionKeys.MANAGE_COMMERCE_PRICE_LISTS` should be updated and permissions should be checked according to the following rules:
 1. `ADD_COMMERCE_PRICE_LIST`: when permission to add a new price list is required
 2. `DELETE/PERMISSIONS/UPDATE/VIEW`: when permission to delete, modify permissions, update or view a specific price list or related entities is required.